Gale W. McGee: Vietnam War

-McGee consistently supported U.S. involvement in the Vietnam War, emphasizing the necessity of preventing communist expansion in Southeast Asia.
-He advocated for a strong military presence, supported escalating U.S. involvement, and was skeptical of immediate withdrawal or negotiations without a position of strength.
-McGee believed the war was part of a broader Cold War struggle and supported the domino theory, fearing that U.S. retreat would lead to the fall of neighboring countries to communism.
-Although he backed peace talks, he remained cautious about their effectiveness and stressed the importance of a negotiated settlement that ensured regional stability.
+McGee consistently supported United States involvement in the Vietnam War, emphasizing the necessity of preventing communist expansion in Southeast Asia.
+He advocated a strong military presence, supported gradual escalation, and opposed immediate withdrawal or negotiations without a position of strength.
+McGee viewed the war as part of the broader Cold War struggle and endorsed the domino theory, fearing U.S. retreat could lead to neighboring countries falling under communist control.
+While he backed peace talks, he stressed that any negotiated settlement must ensure regional stability.

-As the war dragged on, McGee expressed cautious optimism about the ongoing peace negotiations, though he opposed immediate funding cuts that could disrupt the process.
-He supported Vietnamization, transferring responsibility to South Vietnam, and continued military aid to the region.
-After the Peace Agreement was signed, he still supported actions that would help facilitate peace and prevent a complete collapse in Southeast Asia.

-McGee first visited Vietnam in December 1959 with Senator Albert Gore Sr., touring northern jungles and the Mekong River Delta.
+McGee first visited Vietnam in December 1959 with Albert Gore Sr., touring northern jungles and the Mekong Delta, meeting with Ngo Dinh Diem, farmers, and refugees.

 December 1959 - Senators McGee (D-WY) (L), and Gore Sr. (D-TN), meet With Ngo Dinh Diem, President of South Vietnam, in Saigon.
 Gore and McGee visited to evaluate US foreign aid programs in Vietnam.

-They met with President Ngo Dinh Diem and other leaders, as well as farmers and refugees.
-In February 1960, McGee addressed the Senate, highlighting Vietnam's strategic importance and the challenges faced by the South Vietnamese government, defending President Diem's progress, especially in resettlement efforts.
+In February 1960, he addressed the Senate, defending Diem's progress in resettlement and highlighting Vietnam's strategic importance.

-In late 1962, he joined Senators Frank Church and Ted Moss on a Southeast Asia fact-finding trip.
-They visited several countries, including Vietnam, where they met with President Diem and examined Diem's Strategic Hamlet Program, acknowledging both its success and human rights concerns.
-Their report expressed concerns about Communist China's influence and the effectiveness of U.S. aid in Laos, but they were more optimistic about Vietnam's counter-guerilla efforts.
+In 1962, he joined Senators Frank Church and Ted Moss on a Southeast Asia fact-finding mission, visiting Vietnam and evaluating the Strategic Hamlet Program, noting both successes and human rights concerns.
+Their report emphasized Communist China's influence while expressing cautious optimism about South Vietnam’s counterinsurgency efforts.

-On August 2, 1964, The Gulf of Tonkin incident led to the escalation of the Vietnam War.
-Five days later The Gulf of Tonkin Resolution which authorized President Johnson to use military force in Vietnam was approved by the Senate, including McGee.